AAYUSH-GUPTA-coder/axelar-token-bridge/README.md

 # Axelar Token Bridge

-This dApp allows users to transfer tokens from one chain to another.
-For instance, if you want to transfer USDC from the Polygon chain to Avalanche, you can easily do so using this dApp.
+This dApp allows users to transfer tokens from the Avalanche chain to any blockchain.
+For instance, you can transfer aUSDC from Avalanche to Polygon, Filecoin, or Arbitrum chains.
 I am using Axelar Network for bridging.

 # Getting Started